 Each airline will have a slightly different way of connecting to their onboard wifi.

-The following is British Airways’ instructions on how to connect and pay for their wifi (called .air) as an example:
+The following are the instructions on how to connect and pay for British Airways wifi (called .air) as an example:

 - Once cruising above 10,000ft enable ‘flight mode’ on your device.
 Please decide which device you would like to use for the duration, as you will be unable to switch the connection between devices.